inossidabile/rspec-routes_coverage/README.md

 ## TODO

-0. Make "auto marking" with get/post/put/etc... methods
+0. Make possibility to exclude some routes/namespaces from coverage
 1. Make untested routes to be marked as pending specs
 2. Gem tests :)
 3. ?????